FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/attributes/discount_handling.md

   * Each discount MUST be identifiable using existing FOCUS columns.
     * Rows with a commitment-based discount applied to it MUST include a CommitmentDiscountId.
     * If a provider applies a discount that cannot be represented by a FOCUS column, they SHOULD include additional columns to identify the source of the discount.
-* Purchased discounts (e.g., commitment-based discounts) MUST specify CommitmentUtilization on the usage rows that received the reduced rates from the discount.
+* Purchased discounts (e.g., commitment-based discounts) MUST specify ChargeSubcategory on the usage rows that received the reduced rates from the discount.
 * Purchased discounts (e.g., commitment-based discounts) MUST be amortized.
   * The BilledCost MUST be 0 for any row where the commitment covers the entire cost for the charge period.
   * The EffectiveCost MUST be the portion of the amortized purchase cost that applies to this row.
-  * CommitmentUtilization MUST be "Used" for rows that received a reduced price from that commitment.
+  * ChargeSubcategory MUST be "Used" for rows that received a reduced price from that commitment.
   * If a commitment is not fully utilized, the provider MUST include a row that represents the unused portion of the commitment for that charge period.
 ChargeSubcategory MUST be "Unused Commitment".
   * The sum of the EffectiveCost for all "Used Commitment" and "Unused Commitment" rows for each ChargeSubcategory MUST be the same as the BilledCost of the commitment-based discount purchase.
 * Credits that are applied after the fact MUST use a ChargeType of "Adjustment" and ChargeSubcategory of "Credit".